-A key component within the dashboard is the interactive chart area.
-The chart interactively visualizes the volume of the events included within the current timeframe and view.
+A key component within the Dashboard is the interactive chart.
+The chart visualizes the volume of the events included within the current timeframe and View.
 These are visualized through the Current View series (in green).
 Filtering events within the grid is automatically reflected in the chart to visualize the events currently viewed.

-The chart in OverOps shows you how certain metrics have been performing over time.
+The Event Chart displays how certain metrics have been performing over time.
 By default, the X-axis is time and the Y-axis is number of occurrences.
 The Y-axis will automatically adjust to the unit of measurement for each metric.
 The initial chart shows you the trends for the total number of errors over the selected time span.
 You can use the time selector to choose a different date, or use the mouse to zoom-in on a specific point in time.
 The relationship between the two can provide the context for the errors you’re having.

 Whenever you select events in the grid they will be automatically visualized in the chart as the Current Selection series (in purple).
 Comparing both series enables you to see the effect of any number of errors locations on the whole.